-Your monthly benefit is not subject to suspension as of the April 1st following the calendar year during which you reach age 701⁄2, regardless of whether or not you continue working in covered employment.
-Your benefit must also start by that required beginning date even if you have not yet retired.
-See below page 26.
+Your monthly benefit is not subject to suspension as of your Required Beginning Date (see page 27), which is the April 1st following the calendar year during which you reach age 72 (age 701⁄2 for Participants who attain age 701⁄2 on or before December 31, 2019), regardless of whether or not you continue working in covered employment.
+Your benefit must also start by that Required Beginning Date even if you have not yet retired.
+See page 27.

-For example, John reached age 701⁄2 in September 2017.
-Even if he continues to work in covered employment, his monthly benefits would begin as of April 1, 2018.
+For example, John reached age 701⁄2 in September 2019.
+Even if he continues to work in covered employment, his monthly benefits would begin as of April 1, 2020 and would not be suspended even if he returned to work in disqualifying employment.